Mixing in two-dimensional shear flow with smooth fluctuations: Fourier transform

-where the factors $c_n$ depend on initial conditions.
-Therefore at a given $\eta$ the main contribution to the sum (\ref{homog13}) is produced by the term with the smallest $\gamma_n$, that we designate as $\gamma$.
+At large times, the main contribution to the sum (\ref{homog13}) at a given $\eta$ is produced by the term with $\gamma_n$, which real part is the smallest (we denote it as $\gamma$).
+In fact, eigenvalues $\gamma_n$ are ordered by increase of $\mathrm{Re}\,\gamma_n$.
 Since